marcllort/CanITravelTo_Backend/readme.md

 ## Domains and Cloudfare

-Currently two domains are being used, canitravelto.com (where the frontend is hosted, Github Pages) and canitravelto.wtf (where the backend API is hosted, EC2 AWS).
+Currently, two domains are being used: canitravelto.com (where the frontend is hosted, Github Pages) and canitravelto.wtf (where the backend API is hosted, EC2 AWS).

 Both are using Cloudfare, which provides caching for the website, important for the frontend as Github offers a maximum of 100GB of bandwidth per month, but most importantly it provides TLS certificates, so the website and backend are HTTPS encrypted and safe to use.